-Drink the contents first--no sense wasting.
-Then rinse out the insides.
-Let it dry out so that it doesn't smell.
+Drink the contents first—no sense wasting it.
+Then rinse it out and let it dry so that it doesn't smell.

 I can't tell you how many times I've pulled it off the shelf and used the methods to help me with my dog.
 There's information for basic training, stuff you need to know for the first 2–3 years.
 Then, there is a section on behavior problems.

 What I liked about Kilcommons approach is that it makes use of common sense.
 I think that makes the methods more approachable and even easier to follow.